Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean

 In order to describe the continuous time dynamical system $\big(\Ga\bs \G X',\frac{m_F}{\|m_F\|},(\flow{t})_{t\in\RR}\big)$ as a suspension over a topological Markov shift, we will start by describing it as a suspension of the discrete time geodesic flow on $\Ga\bs \G \XX'$.
 Note that the Patterson densities and Gibbs measures depend not only on the potential, but also on the lengths of the edges.\footnote{The fact that the Patterson densities could be singular one with respect to another when the metric varies is a well known phenomenon, even when the potential vanishes.
-See for instance Kuusalo's theorem \cite{Kuusalo73} saying that the Patterson densities on the boundary at infinity of the real hyperbolic plane of two cocompact marked Fuchsian groups are absolutely continuous one with respect to the other if and only if the marked Fuchsian groups are conjugated, and the extension of this result in \cite{HerPau97}.
+For instance, let $\Sigma=\Ga\bs\hdr$ and $\Sigma'=\Ga'\bs\hdr$ be two closed connected hyperbolic surfaces, uniformised by the real hyperbolic plane $(\hdr,ds^2_{\rm hyp})$ endowed with torsion free cocompact Fuchsian groups $\Ga$ and $\Ga'$.
+Let $\phi:\Sigma\ra\Sigma'$ be a diffeomorphism, with lift $\wt\phi:\hdr\ra \hdr$.
+Then $\Ga$ is a discrete group of isometries for the two $\CAT(-1)$-metrics $ds^2_{\rm hyp}$ and $\wt\phi^*ds^2_{\rm hyp}$.
+Kuusalo's theorem \cite{Kuusalo73} says that the corresponding two Patterson densities of $\Ga$ are absolutely continuous one with respect to the other if and only if $\phi$ is isotopic to the identity.
+See an extension of this result in \cite{HerPau97}.
 See also the result of \cite{KapNag07} which parametrises the Culler-Vogtmann space using Patterson densities for cocompact and free actions of free groups on metric trees.} We hence need to relate precisely the continuous time and discrete time situations, and we will use in this Section the left exponent $\sharp$ to indicate a discrete time object whenever needed.